Byiringiro-saad/infrastructure_tracker/README.md

 ## Security Notes

-- Password storage is currently implemented without proper hashing.
+- **Password Security**: Currently, passwords are stored without hashing.
+This is a security risk, and we recommend implementing a hashing mechanism like `bcrypt` to securely store user passwords.
-- Database credentials are hardcoded in the application.
+- **Database Credentials**: Database credentials are hardcoded in the application, which poses a security risk.
+A better approach is to use environment variables (`.env` file) to store credentials securely.
+- **Input Validation**: Currently, there is limited input validation.
+Implementing stricter validation can prevent SQL injection and other security vulnerabilities.